Mironova Labs · Protocol

 Expected Outcome

-Higher conversion than HATU for on-DNA amidation, particularly with sterically hindered building blocks.
+Published comparisons report higher conversion than HATU for on-DNA amidation, particularly with sterically hindered building blocks (Hosozawa et al., 2024).
 Broad substrate scope enabling expanded DEL chemical diversity.

 Analytical Monitoring